Château de la Trousse: History

 The original château was built around 1630 in the reign of Louis XIII by Sebastian le Hardy whose family lived there until 1791.

 Louis XIV is said to have visited around 1651 and commented that the chateau was "bien troussé" ("well fitted-out"), perhaps suggesting the origin of the name Château de la Trousse.
 The King bestowed the title of Marquis on the le Hardy family in 1651.

 The château was renovated and improved during the 1680s when the then owner, Marquis Phillipe-August le Hardy, employed the services of the famous architect Liberal Bruant, the architect of the Hotel des Invalides in Paris.

-In 1684, their only child, Marie-Henriette le Hardy, married a north Italian prince, Amede-Adolphe dal Pozzo, Marquis de Vognere.
+In 1684, their only child, Marie-Henriette le Hardy, married a Piedmontese prince, Amedeo Adolfo dal Pozzo, Marchese di Voghera.

-Phillipe-August le Hardy died in 1691 and Amede and Marie-Henriette dal Pozzo inherited the estate.
+Phillipe-August le Hardy died in 1691 and Amedeo and Marie-Henriette dal Pozzo inherited the estate.
 Their granddaughter subsequently inherited and sold the estate in 1791 to a new family, Charles-Guillaume Baudon, the Comte de Mony Colchen.

 The estate fell into disrepair during the French Revolution.
 In 1814, the Napoleonic army set fire to the orangery as a signal about the approaching Cossacks.
 In 1829, the owners allowed speculators to sell the building materials to raise much needed cash.